shnewto/bqjson/README.md

-# sbqtr
+# bqjson
-sbqtr - Surrogate BigQuery TableResult (and TableResult adjacent types) to make testing easier.
+Encode BigQuery classes to JSON, and Decode that JSON back to BigQuery classes

 ## Build
 `./gradlew build`

 ## Test Data
 Need environment set for generating new test data: